YAS-SIIN/AnswerQuestion/README.md

-# CGMGroupTask
+# AnswerQuestion

 Language: Java

-Write a Java command line program that gives me two options.
+A Java command line program that gives me two options.
 One to ask a specific question and the other option is to add questions and their answers

 Therefore the following restrictions apply: